jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:okay, bill.
+Okay, bill.

-The hon.
+**The Hon.
+Bill Morneau**:

-Bill morneau:really I think that seamus gavea good indication. and writ large across thecountry what we're seeing isthat there are businesses acrossthe country that need access tocredit during a challengingtime.
+Really I think that sea mus gave good indication. and writ large across the country what we're seeing is that there are businesses across the country that need access to credit during a challengingtime.
-What we're announcing today isthat the energy sector isparticularly challenged, andthat's why that is so important.
+What we're announcing today is that the energy sector is particularly challenged, andthat's why that is so important.
-The other initiatives that wehave put in place today -- theability to remediate orphanedwells and abandoned wells, toreduce our methane emissions, these are going to get peopleworking.
+The other initiatives that we have put in place today -- the ability to re mediate orphaned wells and abandoned wells, to reduce our methane emissions, these are going to get peopleworking.
-It's about jobs in places wherewe don't have access to jobs.
+It's about jobs in places where we don't have access to jobs.
-So I think that this iscritically important for peoplein those places where they'reseeing extreme challenges.
+So I think that this is critically important for people in those places where they'reseeing extreme challenges.
-We need to recognize that we will have other measures toprovide credit acrossmedium-sized businesses andlarger businesses. and there's more for us to talkabout in that regard in comingdays.
+We need to recognize that we will have other measures to provide credit acrossmedium-sized businesses andlarger businesses. and there's more for us to talkabout in that regard in comingdays.

 ---